JTRiddick/scormblr-a/README.md

-# redux-express-template
+# Scormblr-A

+## built to refine redux-express-template
 Simple starter for isomorphic Redux on express
+Now working on AWS???

 ###
 Trouble:
--304 error on navigation
+-304 response on navigation
 -need run-server.js to run server
+-lots of babel presets and unused modules
+-redux store not connected to server